o3de/o3de.org/content/docs/user-guide/packaging/project-export/project-export-ios.md

 ### Usage
-To use the export script, you can issue the arguments for this script at the same time that you are running the `export-project` command, so long as you are using this script as your designated export script.
-The arguments specific to the script will be deferred until the script begins running.
+To use the export script, you can issue the arguments at the same time that you are running the `export-project` command.
+The arguments specific to the script will be deferred until it begins running.

 The arguments are as follows:
 | Argument Name | Description | Required? |